 No wonder then that the ancient Egyptians who fathomed the secrets of ancient science to their very depths, attached much importance to this heart.
 "The importance which the ancient Egyptians attached to the possession of the physical heart or having power over it, is proved by many texts and especially by several chapters of The Book of the Dead, wherein we find prayers which are specially written for the protection of the heart."
-32. It is said in yoga shastras that by the Urdhva retus process in pranayama the yogi can take plenty of esserce of food to the brain and accelerate the functions of the brain to manufacture nectar. feeling, courage, and action. for according to Hindus it is the seat of Rudra, "the roaring to the the mass of furious destroyer of form flashing tempest-god, furious destroyer of foes" the same as Jehova.
-That Rudra also bestows nec. tar, the cure for all ailments, is evident from the "To Rudra, god of balmy medicines, "We pray for joy, and health and strength," "Rudra has his hands full of balmy medicines."
+32. It is said in yoga shastras that by the Urdhva retus process in pranayama the yogi can take plenty of essence of food to the brain and accelerate the functions of the brain to manufacture nectar.
 33. As I said above this pranayama is all in all for the Hatha Yogi, and such is the conviction of the Rg. vedas also.
 This pranayama, and the agni created by this pranayama at a later stage, are said to remove the impurities in the body.
 Every animal born is subject to aging process and eventually dies.
 William Mc.
 Dougall in his outlines of Abnormal Physiology when formulating the causes of fatigue, says that products of metabolism which are left behind in the tissues and blood vessels affect the brain and other tissues generally, so as to retard further metabolism, and that such lingering poisonous products make further bodily and mental actions impossible.
 Carrol is of opinion that old age and death are the results of the inability of the blood to wash away the waste products thrown into it by the body in action.
 Lobes says that certain cells in the body during the course of their functions produce substances that have a toxic action upon some vital organism in the body and such toxins cause old age and death.
 These opinions are merely scientific opinions of the earlier yogic conception that non-elimination of waste products is the cause for the aging process we undergo and such waste products can be got rid of by deep breathing.
 "The Yogis act for deceiving time."
-"The Yogo his karmas whether acquired in this life ovar the regulation of breath."
-Si "This pranayama destroys sin as fire burns "This prama". away a heap of cotton.
-It makes the young I hid.
-Ch.
-III - 51. or jourg "O radiant Agni, burn up our enemies whom fiends protect."
+Svara Shastra 145.
+"The wise practitioner destroys all his karmas whether acquired in this life or in the past life, through the regulation of breath."
+Siva Samhita-Ch.
+III-49.
+"This pranayama destroys sin as fire burns away a heap of cotton.
+It makes the yogi pure and free from sins."
+Ibid, Ch.
+III-51.
+"O radiant Agni, burn up our enemies whom fiends protect."
 Rg.
 Vedas I-12-5.

-"Releasing them from old age and filling" them with spirit."
+"Releasing them from old age and filling them with spirit."
 Rg.
 V. Bk.
+I-140-8.

-I-140-8. filling "Whoever calls you to feast with sacred gift, S Purifier, favour him."
+"Whoever calls you to feast with sacred gift, O Purifier, favour him."
 Rg.
 V. Bk.
+I-12-9.

-I-12-9, PRANAYAMA KILLS IGNORANCE AND IMPARTS WISDOM He (Agni) created in the ancient way by strength, Has appropriated to himself all wisdom."
+PRANAYAMA KILLS IGNORANCE AND IMPARTS WISDOM He (Agni) created in the ancient way by strength, Has appropriated to himself all wisdom."
+R.V.
+Bk.
+I-96-1.

 "He (Agni) with mental power reveals all things to him who strives."
-R. V. Bk.
+R.V.
+Bk.
 I-128-4.

 "Even solid things yield to this Agni as one who knows."
-R. V. Bk.
+R.V.
+Bk.
 I-127-4.